Panorama (British TV programme): Mescaline

 In 1955, Panorama filmed Christopher Mayhew taking mescaline under medical supervision.
 The resulting programme was never broadcast, though the footage and transcripts were later released.

 Spaghetti tree

-Panorama broadcast a famous hoax film about the harvesting of the spaghetti crop on April Fool's Day, 1957.
+Panorama broadcast a famous hoax film about the harvesting of the spaghetti crop on April Fool's Day, 1957, saying that it could be grown in viewers gardens.
+Many people watching believed this, possibly due to the fact pasta was not widely eaten in the United Kingdom at the time.
+When viewers called the BBC the following day to ask how they could grow spaghetti themselves, the BBC told them to "place a sprig of spaghetti in a tin of tomato sauce and hope for the best".

 Salvador Dalí

 Broadcast on 4 May 1955, Malcolm Muggeridge talked with Salvador Dalí, the Spanish surrealist artist.